shariqueakram/Scripts/README.md

-Scripts for optimizing and increasing workplace productivity
+Scripts for optimizing general workplace

+File_CleanUp will clean up your 'Downloads' folder by taking all files listed in the file types array and move them to your 'Documents' folder within sub-folders